UniversalDependencies/docs/_ga/dep/mark.md

 Note that the clause that follows ‘ná’ is an adverbial clause in certain cases like the example below.

-_Is lú fós a bhí radacachas go forleathan in ollscoileanna na hÉireann <b>ná</b> mar a Bhí thar lear._ ' \n There is less widespread radicalism in Irish universities than abroad.
+_Is lú fós a bhí radacachas go forleathan in ollscoileanna na hÉireann <b>ná</b> mar a Bhí thar lear._ '  'There is less widespread radicalism in Irish universities than abroad.'

 ~~~ sdparse
 Is lú fós a bhí radacachas go forleathan in ollscoileanna na hÉireann ná mar a Bhí thar lear. \n (COP)is less that radicalsim widespread in universities of Ireland than there_was abroad